Medicines & Supplements A to Z > Potassium (Supplement)

 Where to buy Potassium in Hong Kong?

 In Hong Kong, Potassium supplements can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
-Potassium injection is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
+Potassium injection is a prescription only medicine, and patients can only receive the injection in the hospital.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For detailed information about the use of Potassium in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.